 A Brief History of Japanese Curry

-Japanese curry and rice surely has an interesting history.
+Japanese curry rice has an interesting history.

 As everyone probably knows, curry originated from India, the land of spice.
 It then traveled to U.K and then made its way from the U.K to Japan!

 Japanese Curry Rice (カレーライス) is a lot less spicy than its Indian counterparts, it's also quite sweet and thick like gravy or stew.
 It's safe to say that curry and rice is now one of the most popular dishes in Japan.
 It is eaten and enjoyed at home, restaurants, diners and takeaways.